Concert stream available until 11 January 2023.

 About Alan Gilbert

 Grammy Award-winning conductor Alan Gilbert has been Chief Conductor of Hamburg’s NDR Elbphilharmonie Orchestra since autumn 2019 and Music Director of the Royal Swedish Opera since spring 2021.
-After serving for more than a decade as Principal Guest Conductor of the NDR Symphony Orchestra, as it was formerly known, now Gilbert is set to »put Hamburg on the map as a musical center and lead the orchestra into the first rank« (Frankfurter Allgemeine Zeitung).
+After serving for more than a decade as Principal Guest Conductor of the NDR Symphony Orchestra, as it was formerly known, now Gilbert is set to »put Hamburg on the map as a musical centre and lead the orchestra into the first rank« (Frankfurter Allgemeine Zeitung).
 He also holds positions as Principal Guest Conductor of Japan’s Tokyo Metropolitan Symphony and Conductor Laureate of the Royal Stockholm Philharmonic.

 In 2017, he concluded an eight-year tenure as Music Director of the New York Philharmonic that was widely regarded as transformative.
 The first native New Yorker to hold the post, he succeeded not only in making »an indelible mark on the orchestra’s history and that of the city itself« (New Yorker), but also in »building a legacy that matters and helping to change the template for what an American orchestra can be« (New York Times).
-In addition to these appointments, Gilbert maintains a major international presence, making guest appearances with top orchestras as well as operatic productions for the Metropolitan Opera, Milan’s La Scala, and Dresden Semperoper.
+In addition to these appointments, Gilbert maintains a major international presence, making guest appearances with top orchestras as well as operatic productions for the Metropolitan Opera, Milan’s La Scala and Dresden Semperoper.

 NDR Elbphilharmonie Orchestra